-Mental health assessments are one by a WCB accredited psychologist or psychiatrist to determine if you meet the criteria for a psychological diagnosis.
+(DSM).
+They are done by a WCB accredited psychologist or psychiatrist to determine if you meet the criteria for a DSM diagnosis.

-The testing and evaluation process of the mental health assessment helps determine a diagnosis (in accordance with the Diagnostic and Statistical Manual of Mental Disorders), a treatment plan, any barriers to recovery and recommendations for return-to-work planning.
+The testing and evaluation process of the MHA helps determine the predominant cause of the diagnosis, a treatment plan, barriers to recovery and recommendations for return-to-work planning.